What is Addison’s Disease?

 - Desserts

-In conclusion, Addison’s disease is a rare, chronic condition that occurs when the adrenal glands do not produce adequate amounts of the hormones, especially aldosterone and cortisol.
+Addison’s disease is a rare and chronic health condition that occurs when the adrenal glands do not produce enough amount of aldosterone and cortisol hormones.
 While there is no specific diet that can cure Addison’s disease, certain dietary changes can help manage the symptoms and prevent complications.
 Salt intake, protein intake, and hydration as well as eating balanced meals that include a variety of fruits and vegetables are important measures for people with Addison’s disease.
 It’s important to work with a healthcare professional and a registered dietitian to determine the best dietary approach for an individual’s specific needs.

 Addison’s Disease Diet FAQs